cwhanse/rdtools/README.md

 Full workflow examples are found in the notebooks in [rdtools/docs](https://rdtools.readthedocs.io/en/latest/example.html).
 The examples are designed to work with python 3.6.
 For a consistent experience, we recommend installing the packages and versions documented in `docs/notebook_requirements.txt`.
 This can be achieved in your environment by first installing RdTools as described above, then running `pip install -r docs/notebook_requirements.txt` from the base directory.

-The following functions are used for degradation analysis:
+The following functions are used for degradation and soiling analysis:

 ```
 import rdtools